 Medications

 Thyroid eye disease (TED) is a rare autoimmune disorder that causes damage to the tissues, muscles, and fat surrounding the eye.
 Though many do not suffer vision loss, some do.
-Many also have lasting symptoms related to TED, including scarring.1
+Many also have lasting symptoms related to TED, including vision changes and changes in eye appearance.1

 TED affects everyone differently, and its impact can vary from person to person.
 This means there is no one-size-fits-all set of drugs to treat TED.